Japan's royal family makes formal debut on Instagram as world's oldest monarchy tries to draw youth

 “I actually assumed they already had one.
 So I am surprised it’s just now that they are making one," said Daniela Kuthy, an American student.
 She said the content seemed “very PR-clean,” but that wasn't necessarily a negative thing.

-Naruhito's father, Emperor Emeritus Akihito — who abdicated the throne in 2019 — and his wife were popular during their time.
-But currently, the royal family's fans largely belong to older generations.
+Naruhito's father, Emperor Emeritus Akihito — who abdicated the throne in 2019 — and his wife were popular during their reign.
+But the royal family's fans largely belong to older generations.

 Palace officials had been considering using social media to get more people interested in the family and their activities.
 Last year, the agency set up a team of experts to study the effects of using social media on the imperial family.